|

-Aegina holiday tips
+Aegina holiday guide

 You can travel to the island of Aegina either by hydrofoil or ferry, the latter costing less and providing a more leisurely voyage with time to enjoy the glorious scenery of the Saronic Gulf.